LexiFi/gen_js_api/README.md

 While the primary mode of operation for gen_js_api is to generate an .ml file from an annotated .mli file, it is also possible to use it as a ppx preprocessor on .ml file directly to insert local JS bindings.

+The `-ppx` command-line option must be the first argument passed to gen_js_api to enable the ppx mode.

 Several forms are supported:

  - `[%js]` extension as a module expression, to be used directly under